-Jargon buster: Stuff’s glossary guide to home cinema lingo
+Home theater A-Z: all the key jargon explained | Stuff

 Upscaling

 This means boosting the resolution of source material to match a higher resolution.
-An 8K screen, for example, has more than 33m individual pixels.
+An 8K home theater screen, for example, has more than 33m individual pixels.
 If you want to watch content with less pixel info than that (ie: anything), the TV must smartly fill in the gaps to cover its screen.
 This is usually achieved with clever AI trickery.

 Variable refresh rate

 Movies have a set frame rate: 24 per second.
-Games, though, can vary theirs – so to deal with this, a television must have a variable refresh rate.
+Games, though, can vary theirs – so to deal with this, a home theater display (TV or projector) must have a variable refresh rate.